 The OSHA Outreach Training Program provides training for students on the recognition, avoidance, abatement, and prevention of safety and health hazards in workplaces.
 The courses below enable students to teach the 10- and 30-hour classes that result in OSHA Outreach Program course completion cards for their students.
 Some courses may be applied to the Occupational Safety and Health Department Certificate Programs.

-Live online OTI Education Center courses are available!
+Live Online OTI Education Center Courses Available

 The live online UCSD OTIEC classes will be administered with the same standards, guidelines and policies as the in-person OTIEC course offerings.
 Per OSHA’s guidelines for live online courses, students are required to have video capabilities and must be visible at all times to the instructor and facilitator during the class.
 Unfortunately, if a student cannot comply with this requirement, they will not be able to attend the class.
 Students are required to attend all days and times in order to receive a course completion certificate and/or trainer card.
 Students' participation, attendance and exam monitoring will be documented.
 Early registration is highly recommended.
-Enrollment for each class will close one week prior to the start date.